Chairman’s statement

 Why is it important?

-Change in adjusted earnings per share is an absolute measure of the Board’s management of the Group’s return to shareholders (net of tax and interest).
+Change in adjusted earnings per share is an absolute measure of the Group’s return to shareholders (net of tax and interest).

 Results